Germany hosts peace talks between Armenia and Azerbaijan

 Armenia described the offensive as ethnic cleansing.
 Azerbaijan denied that and said those who fled could have stayed on and been integrated into Azerbaijan.

+"Thirty years of conflict have caused tremendous suffering, lives lost and deep scars on both sides," said Baerbock, noting that it was especially painful as many people had family or friendship ties on both sides of the border.

-The German Foreign Ministry is hosting the talks.
-Baerbock will meet separately with her Azerbaijani and Armenian counterparts on Wednesday before hosting a trilateral meeting.
+Baerbock met separately with her Azerbaijani and Armenian counterparts on Wednesday before hosting the trilateral meeting.

 Among the outstanding issues between the two neighbours is the lack of agreement over their shared border, with each holding small enclaves surrounded by the other's territory.